codefellows/code-of-conduct/README.md

 - Refusal to explain or debate social justice concepts
 - Communicating in a ‘tone’ you don’t find congenial
 - Criticizing racist, sexist, cissexist, or otherwise oppressive behavior or assumptions
-- Diversity Statement

-If you experience or witness unacceptable behavior&mdash;or have any other concerns&mdash;please report it by contacting us via conduct@codefellows.com.
+If you experience or witness unacceptable behavior&mdash;or have any other concerns&mdash;please report it by contacting us via conduct@codefellows.com, or email the Campus Director.
 All reports will be handled with discretion.
 In your report please include:

 - Your contact information.
 - Names (real, nicknames, or pseudonyms) of any individuals involved.
 If there are additional witnesses, please include them as well.